What is a Life Cycle Assessment?

 6. Depletion of nonrenewable energy resources: measured in MJ using CML / depletion of fossil fuels in TRACI

-If using the LEED v4 Building Design and Construction (BD+C) rating, LCAs earn 1 credit for Building Life-Cycle Impact Reduction.
+If using the LEED v4 Building Design and Construction (BD+C) rating, conducting a life cycle assessment earns 1 credit for Building Life-Cycle Impact Reduction.

 The GRESB Development framework awards points for life cycle assessments (DMA2.1) based on percentage of projects that have conducted LCAs.

-More reasons for the value of conducting a life cycle assessment:
+More good reasons for conducting a life cycle assessment:

 1. Reducing Costs: By identifying inefficient or wasteful stages in a product's life cycle, businesses can potentially reduce costs through optimization.